GageLochner/Lecture-notes-361/Week5.md

 `sizeof` returns size of values of memory used.

 > C is powerful enough to not complain while you shoot yourself in the foot.

+## Input sanitation and validation demo

+Put notes, name, date, in comments just under script name.

+List inputs and outputs.

+C pre processor goes though code once, and replaces parts with things you define.

+Can use `#ifdefine` and `#ifndefine`.

+Use `printusage` to list inputs, outputs, and objective of function code.
+Make it descriptive.

+`return 0;` just before end main.

+Code usually gets run by other code.

+*Had to leave class due to 361 lab*